Are you looking to shoot some stunning engagement photos or wedding pictures in Malta? There are lots of beautiful locations to choose from!

 But when we decided to move from Malta, that all changed.
 Malta will always be the country where we got engaged and I wanted to have some proper photos to look back at.
 So when our friend offered to do a shoot with us, I got really excited.
 And after researching some locations and inspiration, I wanted to share my findings.

 7 location ideas for engagement photos or wedding pictures in Malta

 If you are not sure where to take wedding photos in Malta, check out my top ideas below.

-This Valletta garden is filled with beautiful flowers, grand arches and a panoramic view of the Grand Harbour.
+This Valletta garden is filled with beautiful flowers, big arches and a panoramic view of the Grand Harbour.
 Get engagement photos overlooking the Three Cities or with colourful florals in the background.
-Aim for the daytime bliss or evening sunset to get the best light.
+Aim for daytime bliss or evening sunset to get the best light.

 Bridge Bar in Valletta is another great spot to check out for your engagement or wedding photos in Malta.
 The bar itself is a lively place with live jazz at night, but in the daytime, you can take advantage of the long set of stairs and the romantic bridge.

 There are many historic and unique streets in Valletta, and Strait Street is definitely one of them!
 Along this street, you’ll find bars and restaurants opening up in the afternoon and evening.
 Many of them have colourful doors and beautiful decor you can use to make your engagement photos pop.

 Mdina is another beautiful and historic city in Malta.
 This small city is a quick one to stroll around and discover.
 But even a small walk can give you many beautiful photography backdrops here.
 Like Valletta, this Silent City has traditional Maltese houses with colourful doors and flowers.